What Is Equity Ratio?

 Total Assets = Current Assets + Non-Current AssetsNon-Current AssetsNon-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
 These Assets reveal information about the company's investing activities and can be tangible or intangible.
 Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark.

 Shareholders’ Equity = $65,000

-- Also, the companies which are having higher ratio are required to pay less financing cost thereby having more cash for future growth & expansions; on the other hand companies with lower ratios have to pay more cash to pay off its interest and debt
+- Also, companies with a higher ratio are required to pay less financing costFinancing CostFinancing costs refer to interest payments and other expenses incurred by the company for the operations and working management.
+An enterprise often borrows money from different financing sources to run their operations in return for interest payments and capital gains., thereby having more cash for future growth & expansions; on the other hand, companies with lower ratios have to pay more cash to pay off their interest and debt.

 - It also reflects a company’s overall financial strength.
-It is also used to check whether the capital structure is sound or not.
-A higher ratio shows a higher contribution of the shareholders and indicates that the company is having better long-term solvency position and on the other hand there is a high risk to creditors in case of lower equity ratio.
+It is also used to check whether the capital structure is sound.
+A higher ratio shows a higher contribution from the shareholders.
+It indicates that the company has a better long-term solvencySolvencySolvency of a company means its ability to meet the long term financial commitments, continue its operation in the foreseeable future and achieve long term growth.
+It indicates that the entity will conduct its business with ease. position, and on the other hand, there is a high risk to creditors in case of a lower ratio.

 - From the above point it can also be concluded that a good economic equity ratio increases the confidence level of investors since the company has less obligations to pay debts.
 The investors can be sure that the earnings remain with the company and are reinvested for better return.

 Typically, a business aims to increase an equity ratio of about 0.5 or 50%.
 Hence, it shows that there is more altogether ownership rather than debt.
 In addition, it means that the company possesses more than its creditors.